-- Interviews with 30 rangatahi participating in interviews/group discussions (including 11 rangatahi Māori), and five whānau. - An online survey of rangatahi, receiving 23 responses - Interviews with provider leadership, encompassing 75 people from 11 contracts and 20 programmes/locations - An online survey of providers, with 41 responses.
+- Interviews with 30 rangatahi participating in interviews/group discussions (including 11 rangatahi Māori), and five whānau. - An online survey of rangatahi, receiving 23 responses. - Interviews with provider leadership, encompassing 75 people from 11 contracts and 20 programmes/locations. - An online survey of providers, with 41 responses.1 narrative reporting.

-In addition, service data supplied by Te Whatu Ora - Health New Zealand (Te Whatu Ora) was analysed for reflection against Youth PMHA aims and evaluation criteria, alongside provider narrative reporting.
 Each stream of data collection is reported separately in annexes to this document.

+In addition, service data supplied by Te Whatu Ora - Health New Zealand (Te Whatu Ora) was analysed for reflection against Youth PMHA aims and evaluation criteria, alongside provider

-&lt;sup>1 Please note that for the purposes of this report, the terms 'rangatahi', 'youth' and 'young people' are used interchangeably.
+1 Please note that for the purposes of this report, the terms 'rangatahi', 'youth' and 'young people' are used interchangeably.
 'Rangatahi Māori' refers specifically to Māori youth.